Choosing a Star Tracker for Astrophotography

 Sky-Watcher Star Adventurer GTi

-Although this star tracker is the heaviest model on this list, the Sky-Watcher Star Adventurer GTi is still highly portable, and a fantastic choice for astrophotography.
-Unlike the original Star Adventurer (and 2i model), the GTi model also has the ability to find deep-sky objects in the night sky using the SynScan GoTo system.
+Although this star tracker is the heaviest model on this list, the Sky-Watcher Star Adventurer GTi is still highly portable and a fantastic choice for astrophotography.
+Unlike the original Star Adventurer (and 2i model), the GTi model can also find deep-sky objects in the night sky using the SynScan GoTo system.

 This is extremely useful for beginner astrophotographers who don’t know where to find deep-sky objects in the night sky.
 Using the dedicated SynScan Pro mobile app, users can select from a large database of targets (Messier, NGC, IC catalogs), and the mount will automatically point to the target for you.